Data Analytics

 • Logistics optimization: Optimization of goods flow based on geodata, traffic flow and weather data. (e.g. Just in Time / Just in Sequence deliveries) & Optimization of storage and supply areas (e.g. optimized coordination of goods movements through real-time recording)

-Procedure of a Data Analytics Project
+Process of a Data Analytics project with EFESO (example)

-Artificial Intelligence (AI)
+Artificial Intelligence (AI) in the context of Data Analytics

 By means of artificial intelligence (AI), patterns in large amounts of data can be determined much faster and more accurately than humans could on the basis of big data.
 There are currently two categories of AI: